 Holy Toledo!
-2019 is available for you to order now in good time for Christmas.
-If you have the 2018 calendar on your wall, you know how entertaining it has been all year, including the story of John Ittel's CJ-5 Jeep-A-Trench for October, and the FC-150 Canfield wrecker for November.
+2019 is still available for online orders.
+If you had the 2018 calendar on your wall, you know how entertaining it was all year, including the story of John Ittel's CJ-5 Jeep-A-Trench for October, and the FC-150 Canfield wrecker for November.

 The 2019 edition does not include as much of that kind of special equipment, although January does feature J.B.
 Stolzfus' CJ-5 diesel wrecker, which also appears on the cover.